xrrhythmsuk/xruk-player/assets/tunes/wolf.md

 We’ve adapted it a little for XR bands, mostly by combining the low and mid lines and reworking the breaks.

-The alt repi line is based on RoR Wolf Break 1.
+The alt repi line is based on RoR Wolf Break 1, and Break 2 is based on RoR Wolf Pat 1.

 ## Difficulty